There are many theories about existence and its origins. I want to touch on one of them: God created life so it could know itself.

 Buddhism offers a unique perspective on the nature of life and existence, rooted in the teachings of Siddhartha Gautama, the historical Buddha.

-Central to Buddhist philosophy is the concept of impermanence (anicca) and the cycle of suffering (samsara) caused by attachment and ignorance.
+Central to Buddhist philosophy is impermanence (anicca) and the cycle of suffering (samsara) caused by attachment and ignorance.

-The purpose of life, according to Buddhism, is to attain enlightenment (nirvana) by transcending the cycle of suffering and realizing the true nature of reality.
+According to Buddhism, life’s purpose is to attain enlightenment (nirvana) by transcending the cycle of suffering and realizing the true nature of reality.

-Through the practice of mindfulness, ethical conduct, and insight meditation (vipassana), practitioners seek to cultivate wisdom and compassion, ultimately liberating themselves from the bondage of ego and desire.
+Through mindfulness, ethical conduct, and insight meditation (vipassana), practitioners seek to cultivate wisdom and compassion, ultimately liberating themselves from the bondage of ego and desire.

 Philosophical Contemplations for Understanding Existence